Verify data integrity of files copied in using Teracopy alternative replacement tool

 • Several more hidden nuggets designed to make your file-copy task easier.

-Here is a short video that shows how to achieve the above mentioned feature:
+Here is a short video on how to copy files without their folders:

 Video Transcription: